drsilasaslan/app-faktenchecker/README.md

 - 📚 Access sources for further reading
 - 🔄 Retry functionality for failed requests
 - 🌍 Multilingual support - works in the language of your selected text
+- ⏱️ Timer display with cancel option for long-running requests

 ## Installation